Arcola, Indiana

 Arcola is an unincorporated community and census-designated place in Lake Township, Allen County, in the U.S. state of Indiana.
-The population of the community is only 33.
+The population of the community is 33.

-Once a booming train station for farm products and a regional U.S. postal center in the late 19th and early 20th centuries, in more recent years it has become a bedroom community of Fort Wayne.
+Once a train station for farm products, in more recent years it has become a bedroom community of Fort Wayne.
 The community has a volunteer fire department and an elementary school in the building which once housed grades one through twelve, including Arcola High School.
-The famous annual Arcola tractor pull (arcolapull.org), is held in the community.
+An annual Arcola tractor pull is held in the community.

 History

 The Arcola post office was established in 1858.
 The name of the community commemorates the Battle of Arcola.